apache/cordova-docs/www/docs/en/dev/guide/platforms/ios/index.md

 * [iOS Plugins](plugin.html)
 * [iOS Shell Tool Guide](tools.html)

-The command-line tools above refer to versions prior to Cordova 3.0.
-See [The Command-Line Interface](../../cli/index.html) for information about the current interface.

 ## Requirements and Support

 Apple® tools required to build iOS applications run only on the OS X